 Think of the progress that has been made in the areas of technology in the last thirty years.
-We have arrived to an age when technology is constantly at our fingertips.
+We have arrived at an age when technology is constantly at our fingertips.
 We are surrounded by wind farms, solar panels and electric cars.
-People are living longer than ever before, thanks to advancements in medicine and health care.
-Travel is faster and cheaper than ever.
-Most of these advancements are in thanks to the innovation and dedication in the areas of Science, Technology, Engineering and Mathematics, or “S.T.E.M.
+We have done the research and found The Best S.T.E.M.
 Degrees for Careers of the Future.

 Careers in clean energy are some of the fastest-growing in our economy right now and, most likely, into the future.
 Clean energy careers can include any associated with conserving and sustaining energy, developing alternative energy sources, recycling or reducing pollution.